About Sawabi Catalog Travel journal Get in touch

 Large Coil Earrings

-S-Hook earring
+S-Hook earrings

 This earring is a contemporary interpretation of an ancient form—based on artifacts found across the Roman Empire and the Middle East, dating from the 1st to 3rd centuries CE.
 Characterized by its S-shaped hook and coiled wire detail, the design was traditionally worn plain or with a single suspended bead or pearl.
 This version is sold without a pendant and is intended as a modular base.
 It can be worn as-is or paired with elements from our bead and gemstone catalog, allowing you to create your own combinations in the spirit of historical adaptability.

-White 18K Gold and in Sterling Silver
+Available in Yellow, pink and White 18K Gold and in Sterling Silver

-Amhara wedding ring Necklace
+Ethiopian wedding ring pendant

 Coiled Wire Necklace

-Ethiopia’s Omo Valley.
+A gold replica of a traditional form sourced in Ethiopia’s Omo Valley.
 Originally made from salvaged wire, these necklaces reflect a practical approach to adornment—built from what’s available, without specialized tools, and easily adapted over time.
 In this version, the coiled element is made using leftover wire from our own production process, continuing a resourceful design logic rooted in transformation and reuse.

 Available in different sizes (one of a kind), in Yellow, pink and white 18K Gold

-Crocodile tooth Necklace Pendant
+Crocodile tooth Pendant

 Antique Beads Carnelian I